jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

     run the tests, implement any missing methods until the test passes, then uncomment another test and repeat.

+## Initial code

+By this point, you should have a package setup with tests, formatting, and access to the underlying solver.
+Now it's time to start writing the wrapper.

-## The `Optimizer` object
+### The `Optimizer` object

 The first object to create is a subtype of `AbstractOptimizer`.
+This type is going to store everything related to the problem.

 By convention, these optimizers should not be exported and should be named `PackageName.Optimizer`.

 ```julia